These dairy and gluten free pinwheels aren’t just for game day – they’re perfect for your your kids allergy-friendly lunch boxes too!

 - Be sure to load up the starting end of your roll with filling so that the tortilla doesn’t have to roll down so small.

-- Heat tortilla lightly to make it more pliable
+- Sprinkle with a tad of water, and heat tortilla lightly to make it more pliable